 Jeff Beal

 Beal grew up near San Francisco, and immediately took to the trumpet and jazz music.
 He started composing in his teens, and pursued mastery of his instrument and writing craft at the Eastman School of Music in New York.
-He soon found the perfect home for his gifts in the arena of film and television, and had his first breakouts with Pollock and the Monk series.
+He soon found the perfect home for his gifts in the arena of film and television and had his first breakouts with Pollock, the long-running Monk series lead by Tony Shalhoub, and the beloved ABC comedy Ugly Betty.
 In addition to his screen music, Beal has written prodigiously for the concert hall, and his works have been performed by top-tier symphony orchestras and chorales around the world.
-He and his wife, Joan, recently paid their success forward by committing $2 million to the creation of The Beal Institute for Film Music and Contemporary Media at Eastman.

 “With film music,” Beal says, “so much of what we do is taking place in the subliminal, covert, emotive, dramatic space.
 I’m always trying to find that magic where the music has a life and a personality enough so that it’s doing something, but also empathetic enough to the scene so that it doesn’t kill it—and actually works with it in a way that magnifies everything else.”